 - 1 tblspn milk

-- Mix butter and cream together until the butter turns white
+- Mix butter and icing sugar together until the butter turns white

 - Add vanilla bean paste and milk and mix until smooth